mehmetalici/route-planner/README.md

     This will launch a new browser window.
 2. In the opened browser window, open `project_notebook.ipynb` which is found in the project root directory.

-3. You can visualize different paths changing `start` and `goal` in the following function call:
+3. Run the cells in notebook from start to end.
+You can visualize different paths changing `start` and `goal` in the following function call:
     ```python
     show_map(map_40, start=8, goal=24, path=shortest_path(map_40, start=8, goal=24))
     ```